Missions

 The Jesus Film Project

 The Jesus Film Project, a ministry of CRU, brings the story of Jesus to screens around the world.
 With the help of the Bible translation community, they translate "JESUS" and other films into new languages - sometimes before the Bible is printed in those languages!
 Mount Auburn supports Tony and Diana Speziale who have traveled the world, taking the Jesus Film to Papua New Guinea, Haiti, the Middle East and Thailand, where they also trained local pastors how to use the film to evangelize.
-There are 3 dozen island nations with 300 unreached people groups in the South Pacific.
-Which is why the Speziales recently moved to New Zealand to establish a new call.
+They recently completed a two-year assignment in the South Pacific, based in Auckland, New Zealand, where they led a team that translated the Jesus film into 17 native languages of Papua New Guinea and the Solomon Islands.
+Their ministry extended across 11 South Pacific island nations, where they witnessed hundreds come to know Jesus as Lord and Savior.
+Tony is now working to translate the Jesus film into the heart languages of people groups in Pakistan and Uzbekistan, while Diana partners with immigrant communities in North America to bring the film into their native tongues from their home base in Greenwood.

 Kairos Prison Ministry